eosnetworkfoundation/grant-framework/applications/CETF.md

 1. Seed round.
 2. Fractal/DAO launch.
-3. Upgrade to CETF 2.0 (complete refactoring of smart contracts, new UI/UX progressive web-app, performance fee integration, referral system, on-boarding for investors outside EOS eco-system)
+3. Upgrade to CETF 2.0 (complete refactoring of smart contracts, new UI/UX progressive web-app, performance fee integration, referral system, on-boarding system for investors outside EOS eco-system).
-4. Smart contract audit
+4. Smart contract audit.
 5. Milestone 1 - Campaign to reach 1m in AUM in one fund.
-6. Series A
+6. Series A.
-7. Platform for custom fund creation
+7. Platform for custom fund creation.
 8. Milestone 2 - Campaign to reach 50m AUM across all funds.

 - Our estimation is that 95% of tokens in our fund will be ETH, Ethereum based tokens and BTC.
-Hence our bet is on EOS having reliable bridge.
+Hence our bet is on EOS network having reliable bridge.
 Initial lack of liquidity would not be even a problem, as the demand for our fund could provide incentives to bring more liquidity to EOS.